 Utah Community Credit Union Intranet is an example of a highly effective Financial Intranet because:

-- It facilitates workplace productivity through effectively managing daily tasks.
+- It facilitates workplace productivity by effectively managing daily tasks.

-- It centralizes critical business documents making documents and forms easily accessible in once place.
+- It centralizes critical business documents making documents and forms easily accessible in one place.

 - It manages resources effectively which has increased time-cost savings for the HR department.